1.) Submit application; requirements

 5.)
 The operators of the medical marihuana provisioning center facility shall provide an annual donation in the amount of 1% of net profits from its operations or $5,000.00, whichever amount is greater, to an organization qualifying for exemption from taxation pursuant to 26 USC 501(c)(3) largely benefitting the residents of East Lansing.

 6.)
-No medical marihuana provisioning center facility shall be permitted to locate within 1,000 feet of the lot lines of another medical marihuana provisioning center facility or of a retail establishment whose exclusive or primary business is the sale of alcoholic liquor for off premises consumption.
+No medical marihuana provisioning center facility shall be permitted to locate within 1,000 feet of the lot lines of another medical marihuana provisioning center in the Downtown Development Authority district.
+In all other permitted areas, no medical marihuana provisioning center facility shall be permitted to located within 500 feet of the lot lines of another medical marihuana provisioning center.

 City of East Lansing